 - containerPort: 80

-is done using the selector
+The connection between Deployments and Pods is done using the selector field

-will manageThe object that manages the Pod
+Pods that the Deployment will manageThe object that manages the Pod number

 kubectl scale deployment <name> --replicas=<number>